Hekimianz/cv-application/README.md

 # CC Application

+A React app which allows users to create their own resume using a ready template.

 The purpose of this project is to practice the fundamentals of React.
 That being:
 - The use of state and props
 - Conditional rendering